FIXED VS GROWTH MINDSET

 Especially to our children.

-We all need praise and acknowledgement of our innate talents to help our self esteem and motivate us to be great.
+However, we all also need praise and acknowledgement of our innate talents to help our self esteem and motivate us to be great.

 To suggest otherwise is to perpetuate the lie that is the establishments answer to finding real happiness.